nadavmatalon/great_book_of_walkthroughs/README.md

 there may not be a need to write a new one (but do send me a link and we'll possibly make a list of those for reference).

-⋅⋅⋅On the other hand, it's possible that an the exiting materials could serve as a useful source for a walkthrough in the format promoted here.⋅⋅
+   On the other hand, it's possible that an the exiting materials could serve as a useful source for a walkthrough in the format promoted here.

 * All walkthroughs will be available on Github.

-⋅⋅⋅To share your walkthrough, simply fork this repository, add your file to the walkthroughs folder, push to your remote repo, send me a pull request and I'll merge it into the general repo.⋅⋅
+   To share your walkthrough, simply fork this repository, add your file to the walkthroughs folder, push to your remote repo, send me a pull request and I'll merge it into the general repo.

 * The walkthroughs themselves need not be long or extensive (though they could be if you prefer to write them that way), nor should they take long to write.
 The idea is to